MS Noordam

 MS Noordam is a member of Holland America Line's Vista class, and the fourth Holland America Line vessel to bear the name.
 The ship was christened on February 22, 2006, in New York City by the actress Marlee Matlin.
 Noordam is a sister ship of MS Oosterdam, MS Westerdam, and MS Zuiderdam, alongside five other Vista-class ships.
-The prefixes of the four Holland America ships' names represent the four directions of the compass in Dutch.
+The ship's name is a portmanteau of the Dutch word noord, meaning 'north,' and the suffix -dam, a common Dutch placename suffix used in the names of all Holland America Line ships.